jyp/boon/README.md

     M-x boon-tutorial

-(You'll get the version of the tutorial adapted to the layout-frontend you have activated, qwerty or colemak.)
+(You'll get the version of the tutorial adapted to the layout-frontend you have activated, qwerty, colemak, etc.)

 Configuration
 -------------